 A record of asthma sufferers should be kept even if they are not currently on medication.
-This information is available on isams.
+Each Form Teacher has a record of children in their class who suffer from asthma.
 All asthma medication is kept in the Medical Room downstairs, in the medical bag for each class.
 A generic inhaler is kept in the First Aid Room in the medical cupboard which can be used in an emergency.